 A comparison between the resource estimate and remaining reserves (Table 1) illustrates the large differences in gas volumes between the two categories.
-For example, in the Montney basin the resource estimate (P50) is 1,965 Tcf; however, currently recoverable initial raw gas reserves of 35.4 Tcf is less than two per cent.
+For example, in the Montney basin the resource estimate (P50) is 1,965 Tcf; however, currently recoverable initial raw gas reserves of 41.8 Tcf are around two per cent.